-There are several versions of phishing attacks.
-Here's a look at some of the most common ones.
+There are several types of phishing attacks.
+Here’s a look at some of the most common ones.

-- Phone phishing.
-Not all phishing schemes attack people via emails.
-Some successful scams have started out as phone calls.
+- Phone phishing: Some successful phishing scams start out as phone calls.
 Phishers may pretend to be someone from the IRS, a bank, a credit card issuer, or any legitimate institution that asks for personal information.
 They also invent some situation that appears to justify their request.

-- "Man-in-the-middle" phishing.
-A more advanced example of phishing attacks is called man-in-the-middle phishing.
-Man-in-the-middle phishing is an attack during which the scammer secretly relays and alters the communication between two people who believe they are having a conversation with each other.
+- ‘Man-in-the-middle’ phishing: A more advanced example of phishing attacks is called “man-in-the-middle” phishing.
+Man-in-the-middle phishing is an attack in which the scammer secretly relays and alters the communication between two people who believe they are having a conversation with each other.
 A man-in-the-middle scam can be used in several different ways.
-One example is active eavesdropping, wherein the scammer makes independent connections with the victims and sends messages between them to make them believe they're communicating directly to each other through a private connection, when in fact the entire communication is manipulated by the scammer.
+One example is active eavesdropping, wherein the scammer makes independent connections with the victims and sends messages between them to make them believe they’re communicating directly to each other through a private connection, when in fact the entire communication is manipulated by the scammer.